hololinked-dev/docs/docs/beginners-guide/articles/events.md

         schema=data_point_event_schema,
     )
 ```

-There is no separate validation on the server side.

 > There is no validation on the client side currently implemented in `hololinked.client`.
 This will be added in future releases.